frougon/xcref/README.md

 command `l3build install`.
 For more details, read the corresponding section of the `xcref` manual (see above).

+## License

+`xcref` may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
+See the `LICENSE` file for the complete text of this license.

 ## History

 Writing of this package was triggered by [this TeX.SE question][question],